reverendrainwater/capstone/README.md

 ## By Rev. Taylor R. Rainwater

-A Capstone Project under Appalachian State University
+_A Capstone Project under Appalachian State University_

----

 The goal of this project is to simply the user experience with the YESSViz (**Y** **E**ighty **S**ix **Vi**suali**z**er) and create a more unified means of using the YESSViz.